cocodedk/cv-generator/docs/ai/in-form-assist.md

-# In-Form AI Assist (Edit CV)
+# In-Form AI Assist

-The Edit CV page includes per-field “AI Assist” actions for rich-text fields (summary, role summary, project highlights).
+The Edit CV page and Profile page include per-field "AI Assist" actions for rich-text fields (summary, role summary, project highlights).

 ## What It Does